CAREER PATHWAYS

 The CPT Program is divided into two career pipelines:

-CPT Program participants will be required to make a three-year commitment of service to work full time, in one of 13 eligible job titles, to providers enrolled in the Medicaid program that serve at least 30 percent of Medicaid members and/or uninsured individuals.
+Additionally, CPT Program participants will be required to make a three-year commitment of service to work full time, in one of 13 eligible job titles, with a New York State provider enrolled in the Medicaid program that serve at least 30 percent of Medicaid members and/or uninsured individuals.
+This service commitment must be completed by 2031.

 All CPT Program participants will receive: